User ID Tracking vs Logged In Custom Dimension

 find user ID in the URL

-MonsterInsights replaces the anonymous Client ID or App Instance ID with this WordPress User ID with just a few clicks.
+MonsterInsights replaces the anonymous App Instance ID with this WordPress User ID in just a few clicks.

 Refer to this guide to learn how to enable user tracking in Google Analytics.